 Auckland is warm in the summer, but in the winter it can get cold and it often rains.
 Therefore, make sure you pack warm clothing along with summer clothes.
 University students dress casually so bring your favourite jeans, t-shirts, jerseys (sweaters), sweatshirts, shoes and sports shoes.
 Bring formal clothing for special occasions.
 You’ll also need a warm waterproof jacket.

 You should fly into Auckland International Airport.
 There are many different transport options from the airport.
-We recommend that you book your airport transfer with Premier Transfers.
-You will be met at the airport by a friendly and professional driver who will safely transport you from the airport to your accommodation.
+We recommend that you book your airport transfer with Airport Transfers Ltd. You will be met at the airport by a friendly and professional driver who will safely transport you from the airport to your accommodation.

 To book your airport transfer: